AriFordsham/GHCWiki/commentary/rts/conventions.md

 ### Other portability conventions

-- char can be signed or unsigned - always say which you mean
+- char can be signed or unsigned - always say which you mean.

 - Our POSIX policy: try to write code that only uses POSIX ([IEEE Std 1003.1](http://www.opengroup.org/onlinepubs/009695399/toc.htm))